 No matter how much you earn or what your credit history is like, there may come a time when you don’t have enough money in the bank to cover essential expenses.
 Maybe your budget has been stretched and you need help for car repairs or you forgot about a bill that's due tomorrow.
-Whatever it is, if you need a quick loan, there are options available to you.
+Whatever it is, there are options available to you if you need a quick loan.

 - Bad credit applicants considered